counter

 • Apply a light coat of ASTM D2235-compliant ABS solvent cement to the inside of the fitting socket and the outside of the pipe.

-• Thrust pipe into fitting socket, giving the pipe a one-quarter turn and ensuring it goes to the socket bottom.
+• Thrust the pipe into the fitting socket, giving the pipe a one-quarter turn and ensuring it goes to the socket bottom.

 • Hold the joint together until a tight set is obtained.